 Kirkmichael lies three miles east of Maybole and started life as the focus of a well populated rural parish served by its church.
 Today it is a strikingly attractive, largely white harled small village set amid the rolling hills of South Ayrshire.

 Possibly the most surprising facet of modern Kirkmichael is its role as a venue for musical events, including, from 1999 until 2005, the Kirkmichael International Guitar Festival.
 For three days each May, Kirkmichael became Scotland's guitar village and played host to thousands of music lovers from around the world.
-They come together for a weekend catering to all musical tastes from folk to flamenco and jazz to rock and roll.
-Music lovers left the festival so awe-inspired that many tried to learn to play guitar.
+They came together for a weekend catering to all musical tastes from folk to flamenco and jazz to rock and roll.
 More recently the village has been home to the Kirkmichael Music Festival, held in June.
 You can find out more here.

 For the rest of the year Kirkmichael is a quieter place.
 Its origins date back to the 1200s when John de Gemmelstoun founded a church beside the Dyrock Burn here, which he dedicated to St Michael.
 For much of its early life the village was called Kirkmichael of Gemilston, after its founder, but the name was eventually simplified.

 The village church you see today dates back to 1787 and is a fairly typical T-plan design intended to provide a large number of seats within a fairly small space, all exposed to the full force of the preacher's oratory.